WHYAMERICASUCKS.COM

 The Treasury fight is one of the clearest examples.
 AP reported in February 2025 that a federal judge blocked DOGE from accessing Treasury records containing sensitive personal and financial data for millions of Americans.
 The same report described the payment system as one that sends out trillions of dollars every year.

-The methods also triggered internal revolt.
 AP reported that 21 civil-service technologists resigned rather than help DOGE, warning that many people brought in by Musk were political ideologues who lacked the necessary skills or experience.
-Then in March 2025, AP reported that a federal judge ruled DOGE's dismantling of USAID likely violated the Constitution.
-That is not what a clean, technocratic efficiency effort looks like.
+In March 2025, AP reported that a federal judge ruled DOGE's dismantling of USAID likely violated the Constitution.

 The business-conflict problem never disappeared